Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Idioms for file selection

-- Backup and recovery
+- Backup and recovery strategies

 - Backup utility suites

-- An example script for system backup
+- Example script for system backup

-- A copy script for data backup
+- Copy script for data backup

 - Removable storage devices

-- Sharing data via network
+- Sharing data via the network

 - Archive media